antonioclessio/FileExportHelper/README.md

-# file_export
+# Lib to Export Content to a File

-A helper to export to a file using a custom configuration
+A helper to export the content to a file using a custom configuration.

 Important: this code will not compile, this is only a demonstration of my coding style.